aquiferweb/simple-google-photos-grid/readme.txt

 1. Two grids on a page, one placed with a shortcode and one placed with a widget.

 == Changelog ==

+= 1.3.1 =
+* Added parameter to html function to allow linking to individual photos rather than entire album

 = 1.3 =
 * Added "number photos per row" configuration/attribute to have grids other than 2x2